Noodulz/timmyTTS/README.md

 python3.6 -m pip install -r requirements.txt
 ```

 This bot uses the Google Translate API and the VoiceRSS API for TTS messages.
+This bot is also currently hosted via Heroku.

 ## Demo
 TBA